«A stylish conductor» (The Times)

 November 18th and 20th: Teatro Valli, Reggio Emilia

-After his acclaimed Elisir, Francesco Cilluffo’s return to the New Israeli Opera for Gounod’s Roméo et Juliette in the production by Jean-Louis Grinda was another success.
+After his acclaimed Elisir, Francesco Cilluffo’s return to the New Israeli Opera in April 2016 for Gounod’s Roméo et Juliette in the production by Jean-Louis Grinda was another success.

 «The orchestra played with great precision and depth, and an especially unusual sensitivity to what was happening on stage.» (Haaretz)